Some of your best rides can be under the hot summer sun, but you could be in serious trouble if you’re preparation is not ideal.

 One of the easier ways to make those hot rides more bearable is to beat the heat.
 Wake up early and start your ride as the sun is just beginning to rise when temperatures could be 15 to 20 degrees cooler than the forecasted high for that day.

-You never want to start your bike ride around noon on a hot day because that’s when the sun and temperature tend to be at their peak levels for the day.
+You never want to start your bike ride around noon on a hot day because the sun and temperature tend to be at their peak levels for the day.

 Avoiding the hottest part of the day is just one of the benefits of exercising on your bike in the morning.
-Exercising in the morning helps you avoid distractions throughout the rest of your day, boosts your metabolism, and helps you sleep better at night.
+Exercising in the morning helps you avoid distractions throughout the day, boosts your metabolism, and helps you sleep better at night.

 Take it easy